bbrout/alexandriareview/README.md

    - Protocol: Interacts with the smart contract to escrow/transfer fees, accept requests for review, and accept or reject submissions.

 ## Detailed DApp requirements by user journey
-## Simplified overview of the decentralized publication process

 ### Submission process